bovrhovn/meetup-intro-to-kiota/scripts/flow.md

    - Demonstrating how to generate clients data code (Kiota.QuickStart, Kiota.SimpleApiCall)
    - Demonstrating how to use the generated clients
      - Authentication Example (Kiota.AuthenticationExample)
-     - using automation and serialization with Kiota (Kiota.ApiCall)
+     - using automation, serialization and reflection with Kiota (Kiota.ApiCall)

-4. Q & A (5 mins)
+4. Q & A (4- 5 mins)

 ## How Kiota Works